.webp)

 Poop, Scoop & Boogie needed a site that didn’t stink, so I designed them a brand that cuts through the crap.

 My client came with a clever name and the spark of an idea for a local service.
 Everything else – the brand, the offer, the site – that was my part.
-I built it from the ground up: voice, visuals, structure, and website.
+I built it from the ground up with voice, visuals and structure.
 I developed it in Webflow, optimized for search, and set up social accounts with one-click booking.

 What started as a scrappy idea is now a solid presence with a growing local following.
 At first I wondered, how much demand could there be for a service like this?
 Turns out, there are plenty of dog owners with poop problems.

 My client came with a clever name and the spark of an idea for a local service.
 Everything else – the brand, the offer, the site – that was my part.
-I built it from the ground up: voice, visuals, structure, and website.
+I built it from the ground up with voice, visuals and structure.
 I developed it in Webflow, optimized for search, and set up social accounts with one-click booking.

 What started as a scrappy idea is now a solid presence with a growing local following.
 At first I wondered, how much demand could there be for a service like this?
 Turns out, there are plenty of dog owners with poop problems.